Current U.S. Student

 General grant for Master's and PhD level studies/research:

 PhD: Independent research projects can be accepted under affiliation with a Danish host institution.
-A letter from the Danish institution must clearly state their interest in the project.
-Fulbright guest PhD students must participate in academic activities alongside any research projects such as classes, seminars, study circles etc. in order to anchor the academic and cultural components, which are important parts of the Fulbright program.
+Fulbright guest PhD students must participate in academic activities alongside their research projects such as classes, seminars, study circles etc. in order to live up to the academic and cultural components of the Fulbright program.
 Please note that Fulbright Denmark does not offer grants to American students who plan to pursue a full PhD in Denmark.

 If in doubt whether your plans are feasible for a Fulbright grant to Denmark, please contact Fulbright Denmark.

-U.S. graduate student (must have finished his/her bachelor’s degree before semester start in Denmark) within natural sciences and with an interest in/academic focus on Arctic eco systems and climate changes.
-The first semester (Fall) will take place at ARC at Aarhus University where the student will take classes; and during the second semester (Spring) at GINR, the student will both take classes and be directly involved in Arctic Field experience.
-The student must take the mandatory classes for the program (no exceptions) both in Aarhus and in Nuuk (an overview of classes can be seen here).
+Available for one U.S. graduate student within natural sciences and with an interest in/academic focus on Arctic eco systems and climate changes.
+The first semester (Fall) will take place at ARC at Aarhus University where the student must take classes (for this specific grant, no independent research project).
+During the second semester (Spring) at GINR in Nuuk, Greenland, the student will both take classes and be directly involved in Arctic Field experience.
+The student must take mandatory classes for the program (no exceptions) both in Aarhus and in Nuuk.
+An overview of classes for the Spring semester can be seen here.

 Eligibility